 Defining a merger and an acquisition

-Although often referred to together, mergers and acquisitions (M&A’s) encompass slightly different contexts.
+Although often referred to together, mergers and acquisitions (M&As) encompass slightly different contexts.
 An acquisition is generally when one company takes over another and establishes itself as the new owner.
 Legally, the acquired company ceases to exist and is absorbed.
 On the other hand, a merger occurs when two firms of generally the same size come together as equals and agree to move forward as one entity instead of two separately.
-The overarching reason for pursing M&A’s is founded on the idea that two companies together are more valuable than those two companies as separates.
+The overarching reason for pursuing M&As is founded on the idea that two companies together are more valuable than those two companies separately.

 Purpose of an M&A